apache/pulsar/site2/docs/functions-worker.md

 - `clientAuthenticationPlugin`
 - `clientAuthenticationParameters`

-#### Customizing Java Runtime Options
+#### Customize Java runtime options

-If you want to pass additional arguments to the JVM command line to every process started by the worker you can configure the `additionalJavaRuntimeArguments` parameter.
+If you want to pass additional arguments to the JVM command line to every process started by a function worker, you can configure the `additionalJavaRuntimeArguments` parameter.

 ```